TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: BAROSTAT
 .. _KEY-BAROSTAT:

-BAROSTAT [BERENDSEN / BUSSI / NOSE-HOOVER / MONTECARLO]
+BAROSTAT [BERENDSEN / BUSSI / NOSE-HOOVER / MONTECARLO / LANGEVIN]
    Selects a barostat algorithm for use during molecular dynamics.
-At present the options include three virial-based methods, in addition to a Monte Carlo barostat.
+At present the options include several virial-based methods, in addition to a Monte Carlo barostat.
 The default in the absence of the BAROSTAT keyword is to use the BERENDSEN algorithm.

+   |doc8| BERENDSEN / BUSSI / NOSE-HOOVER / MONTECARLO

+   |doc9| BERENDSEN / NOSE-HOOVER / MONTECARLO / LANGEVIN

 .. index:: BASIN
 .. _KEY-BASIN: